ElectroCubic/ElectroCubic/README.md

-# Hi, I'm ElectroCubic 👋
+# 👋 Hey there, I'm Anush!

 I’m a CS student exploring software engineering and game development through hands-on projects. <br>
 I’ve worked with Unity, Godot, and general-purpose programming languages to build small applications and interactive prototypes. <br>